Miracloon/pflotran-documentation/source/user_guide/how_to/benchmark.rst

 :math:`\mathrm{CO_2}` Sequestration: 1D Example Problem and Comparison with TOUGHREACT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example problem involves sequentially coupling of
+This example problem involves sequentially coupling of
-``MPHASE``\ and ``CHEMISTRY``.
+``MPHASE`` and ``CHEMISTRY``.
 The chemical system consists of four
 primary species and 5 secondary species.
 Supercritical
 :math:`\mathrm{CO_2}` is injected into a well located at the west
 boundary.
-Dirichlet pressure boundary conditions are imposed at the east
+A Dirichlet pressure boundary condition is imposed at the east boundary
-boundary.
+and no flow at the west boundary.
 The problem definition with associated parameters is given in
 Table [tco2].

 +-----------------------------+----------------------------------+----------------------------------------------------------+